-As part of the District's School District Support Plan (SDSP), the District shall develop and implement a professional development plan (PDP) for its licensed employees.
-The District's PDP shall, in part, align District resources to address the PD activities identified in each school's school-level improvement plan (SLIP) and incorporate the licensed employee's professional growth plan (PGP).
+As part of the District's Strategic Plan (\$DSP), the District shall develop and implement a PDP for its licensed employees.
+The District's PDP shall, in part, align District resources to address the PD activities identified in each school's SLIP and incorporate the licensed employee's PGP.
 The PDP shall describe how the District's categorical funds will be used to address deficiencies in student performance and any identified academic achievement gaps between groups of students.
 At the end of each school year, the District shall evaluate the PD activities' effectiveness at improving student performance and closing achievement gaps.